No matter what you believe, or choose not to believe, you are welcome in our home. That is the example we will set for our son.

 Which right now he loves, by the way, because of all the presents!

 But will he be Christian?
 Jewish?
-Will he be atheist?
+Will he be an atheist?
+Maybe he’ll be something else altogether.
 We can’t say right now.
 It is his choice.
 If we are to be good parents, we must present him with all the options for his own life.
 The path he decides to travel will be his own.
 Both of us will be happy to guide him no matter how he chooses to live his life.